 In accordance with the American with Disabilities Act (ADA), the University of St. Augustine for Health Sciences is dedicated to providing reasonable accommodations to any student with a disability.
-The University has developed a list of essential functions that a student should possess in order to successfully complete the occupational therapy and physical therapy programs.
+The University has developed a list of essential functions that a student should possess in order to successfully complete some programs.
 This list is provided to prospective students as part of the application packet and to newly admitted students as part of the acceptance process.
 Each student must endorse that he or she has reviewed and understands the list of essential functions.

-To request reasonable accommodations, a student must complete the Reasonable Accommodation Request Form available through the myUSA.
+To request reasonable accommodations, a student must complete the Reasonable Accommodation Request Form available through myUSA.
 New First Professional full-time and flex students receive this form along with instructions for making a request once they have submitted their tuition deposits.

 Students should submit the completed form and appropriate documentation to disability@usa.edu no later than the first Friday after classes begin so that approved accommodations may be put in place as early as possible.
 A delay in submitting the request may result in not having approved accommodations for the first assignments/tests of the term..
 Students may ask the Academic Advisor for clarification of the process.
-The Director of Disability Services will review the request and inform the student in writing of the decision.
+Disability Services will review the request and inform the student in writing of the decision.
 The student will be asked to sign a form indicating his or her understanding of and agreement to the accommodations.

-Faculty are to adhere to the approved accommodations as provided by the student and are encouraged to seek clarification from the Director of Disability Services should there be a question about the provision of an accommodation.
+Faculty are to adhere to the approved accommodations as provided by the student and are encouraged to seek clarification from Disability Services should there be a question about the provision of an accommodation.
 Should a student request something different than what is approved, the faculty member, advisor, and/or Program Director should inform the student that only the approved accommodations will be provided.
-Should the student wish to alter the accommodation, he or she must make a request for changes in accommodations to the Director of Disability Services via disability@usa.edu; the form is available through the myUSA.
+Should the student wish to alter the accommodation, he or she should contact Disability Services via disability@usa.edu.